Welcome To The COSA Program

 Welcome to the COSA fellowship.
 COSA is a Twelve Step recovery program for spiritual development, no matter what your religious or philosophical beliefs.
 Through the Twelve Steps, we achieve serenity one day at a time.

-Our primary purpose is to recover from co-addiction and codependency and to reach out to those who still suffer.
+Our primary purpose is to recover from having been affected by compulsive sexual behavior, and to reach out to those who still suffer.
 We do this by practicing the Steps, Traditions, and Concepts, and by sharing our experiences and listening to others.
 Through this program of recovery, we heal from our pain and come out of isolation.
 Our relationships and our lives become more meaningful and more fulfilling.
 We discover inner strength, unshakable serenity, deep joy, and lasting freedom, one day at a time.

 The only requirement for COSA membership is to have been affected by compulsive sexual behavior.
 When dealing with the effects, many of us experience trauma, pain, powerlessness, and unmanageability.
 We often turn to unhealthy behaviors of our own to manage our pain or try to control the behaviors of others.
 In the end, we realize our need to reach out for help.